Azure/azure-functions-sql-extension/README.md

 - Hit 'F5' to run your code.
 Click the link to upsert the output array values in your SQL table.
 Your upserted values should launch in the browser.
 - Congratulations!
 You have successfully created your first SQL output binding!
 Checkout [Output Binding](#Output-Binding) for more information on how to use it and explore on your own!

+### Trigger Binding Tutorial

+Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](#create-a-sql-server), and that you have the 'Employee.cs' file from the [Input Binding Tutorial](#input-binding-tutorial).

+- Create a new file with the following content:

+    ```csharp
+    using System.Collections.Generic;
+    using Microsoft.Azure.WebJobs;
+    using Microsoft.Extensions.Logging;
+    using Microsoft.Azure.WebJobs.Extensions.Sql;

+    namespace Company.Function
+    {
+        public static class EmployeeTrigger
+        {
+            [FunctionName("EmployeeTrigger")]
+            public static void Run(
+                [SqlTrigger("[dbo].[Employees]", ConnectionStringSetting = "SqlConnectionString")]
+                IReadOnlyList<SqlChange<Employee>> changes,
+                ILogger logger)
+            {
+                foreach (var change in changes)
+                {
+                    Employee employee = change.Item;
+                    logger.LogInformation($"Change operation: {change.Operation}");
+                    logger.LogInformation($"EmployeeID: {employee.EmployeeId}, FirstName: {employee.FirstName}, LastName: {employee.LastName}, Company: {employee.Company}, Team: {employee.Team}");
+                }
+            }
+        }
+    }
+    ```

+- *Skip these steps if you have not completed the output binding tutorial.*
+    - Open your output binding file and modify some of the values.
+For example, change the value of Team column from 'Functions' to 'Azure SQL'.
+    - Hit 'F5' to run your code.
+Click the link of the HTTP trigger from the output binding tutorial.
+- Update, insert, or delete rows in your SQL table while the function app is running and observe the function logs.
+- You should see the new log messages in the Visual Studio Code terminal containing the values of row-columns after the update operation.
+- Congratulations!
+You have successfully created your first SQL trigger binding!
+Checkout [Trigger Samples](#trigger-samples) for more information on how to use it and explore on your own!

 ## More Samples